KevLeng/ConfigurationAPI-HandsOn/syntheticapi/README.md

 # Lab 2: Creating Sythetic Transactions using API

-In this lab, we will create a 2 synthetic trasactions.
+In this lab, we will create a 2 synthetic trasactions - a basic browser test and a multi-step transaction.

-## Stepy-by-step Guide
+## Step-by-step Guide - Access API Explorer

-In the Dynatrace dashboard, navigate to the Configuration API's  **?? -> ??**
+In the Dynatrace dashboard, navigate to the Configuration API: **Settings -> Integration -> Dynatrace API > Dynatrace API Explorer**

+Select Environment API from the top right drop down menu.

-## Stepy-by-step Guide - Create a Simple Sythetic Browser Test
+## Step-by-step Guide - Create a Simple Sythetic Browser Test

 1. There select **Synthetic**